Annapurna Skyline Trek-6 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

 Annapurna Skyline Trek allows you to be within spectacular mountain views visiting scenic hills covered with enchanting woodland of tall pines and rhododendron trees (the national flower of Nepal).
-In springtime, the whole hills will be alive when wildflowers are in season bloom.
+In springtime, the whole hills come alive and wildflowers are in full bloom mood.

-An enjoyable and exciting country walks on high ridges in the shadow of the massive Annapurna Himalaya Range of mountains, where trekking is not as tough altitude wise, as this marvelous short Annapurna Panorama Trekking takes you at less than 3,000 m high, only for a short time at the scenic viewpoint at Poon Hill above 3,210 m.
+An enjoyable and exciting country walks on high ridges in the shadow of the massive Annapurna Himalaya Range of mountains, where trekking is not that tough altitude and trail wise, as this marvelous short Annapurna Panorama Trekking takes you at less than 3,000 m high, at scenic viewpoint of Poon Hill which is located at 3,210m and from there we will trek towards Jhinu Danda which is a hot spring.

-Short Annapurna Skyline Trek starts with short drive beyond beautiful Pokhara city and its verdant valley heading at the foot hills following the old Trans-Himalayan Salt Trade of Nepal and Tibet that extends further Ghorepani towards Upper Mustang.
+Short Annapurna Skyline Trek starts with short drive from the beautiful Pokhara city and its verdant valley heading at the foot hills following the old Trans-Himalayan Salt Trade of Nepal and Tibet that extends further towards Upper Mustang but we will take a right from the highway and head towards Nayapul.

-As walk climbs into rural farm villages with views of cascading water-falls on leaving the low warm areas for cooler alpine region into lovely rhododendron forest to reach at Ghorepani village, habitat by Poon/Magar people where morning hike takes you on top Poon Hill.
+As walk climbs into rural farm villages with views of cascading water-falls on leaving the low warm areas for cooler alpine region through the lovely rhododendron forest to reach Ghorepani village after tikhedhunga, trekkers reach lower ghorepani which is a habitat of Poon/Magar tribe and at morning hikers will trek 45 mins to reach to the top of Poon Hill.

-At Poon Hill enjoy striking sunrise views over wide range of Himalayan mountains from Dhaulagiri-Nilgiri’s-Vara Shikhar (Annapurna Rang) with whole range of Annapurna with A-I, A-II, A-III and A-IV with towering peaks of Machhapuchare the famous Fish-Tail includes Lamjung and Manaslu Himalaya towards Mid-East direction.
+At Poon Hill trekkers will enjoy striking sunrise views over wide range of Himalayan mountains from Dhaulagiri-Nilgiri’s-Vara Shikhar (Annapurna Range) with whole range of Annapurna with A-I, A-II, A-III and A-IV with towering peaks of Machhapuchare ( Fish-Tail), Lamjung and Manaslu Himal towards Mid-East direction.

-Enjoying a time of your life where our route leads to more interesting areas and around hill villages.
-As walk heads downhill within serene cool coniferous woodland to reach at Kimrong River valley to reach at Jhinu village a place with natural Tatopani Hot-Spring, where you can refresh in its nice warm pools.
+Enjoying a time of your life where our route leads to more interesting areas and villages.
+Then we walk downhill within serene cool coniferous woodland towards Kimrong River valley to reach Jhinu village a place with natural Hot-Spring(Tatopani), where you can refresh in its nice warm pools.

-After a glorious time and feeling in good spirits with the alluring views than heading back to scenic Pokhara with short circuit visiting large Landruk village of impressive cultures, then ending our marvelous walks at Kande after walking past nice and magnificent spot Australian Camp or Thulo Kharka means cattle grazing fields offers outstanding panorama of Annapurna and Manaslu range, then downhill to a road head for exciting short drive back to Pokhara on completing fabulous short Annapurna Skyline Trek.
+After a glorious time and feeling in good spirits with the alluring views, than heading back to scenic Pokhara with short circuit visiting large Landruk village of impressive cultures, then ending our marvelous walk at Kande after walking past nice and magnificent spot of Australian Camp or Thulo Kharka means cattle grazing fields offers outstanding panorama of Annapurna and Manaslu range, then downhill to a road head for exciting short drive back to Pokhara on completing fabulous short Annapurna Skyline Trek.

-The 6 Days Annapurna Skyline Trek is a shorter version of the larger Annapurna Circuit Trek and Annapurna Base Camp Trek.
+The Annapurna Skyline trek is a shorter version of the larger Annapurna Circuit Trek and Annapurna Base Camp Trek.
 It is a popular alternative for individuals who have limited time but still want to explore the beauty and culture of Annapurna Region.
-Here are some of the reasons why the 6 Days Annapurna Skyline Trek is a good choice:
+Here are some of the reasons why the Annapurna Small Circuit Trek is a good choice:

 • Time: The trek is an excellent choice for the people who wants to explore Nepal but have limited time and tight schedule.